Largo, Florida

-Largo is the third largest city in Pinellas County, Florida, United States, as well as the fourth largest in the Tampa Bay area.
-As of the 2020 Census, the city had a population of 82,485, up from 77,648 in 2010.
+Largo is the third largest city in Pinellas County, Florida, United States, and the fourth largest in the Tampa Bay area.
+As of the 2020 census, the city had a population of 82,485, up from 77,648 in 2010.

 Largo was first incorporated in 1905.
 In 1913, it became the first municipality in Pinellas County to adopt a council-manager government.
 It switched back and forth between "town" and "city" a few times, and became a city again in 1974.
 It was an exporter of agricultural products until the 1960s population growth began to transform it into a bedroom community.
 From 1905 to 2010, Largo grew in area from 9/16 sqmi to about 48 km2, and in population from about 300 people to more than 70,000.
 Largo began as a rural farming community and became the third largest city in Florida's most densely populated county.

 Largo is a sister city to Tosayamada, Kōchi, Japan, and has been named a National Arbor Day Tree City for 35 years in a row as of 2023.